 Beware of these little pockets of grease!
 Your system will go into overdrive trying to break them down.
 Stay clear of high-fat culprits like French fries and chicken wings for dinner.

 This rule is pretty simple: no coffee at least six hours before bedtime.
-Also, beware of hidden caffeine like the kind found in chocolate, black and green teas, and soda.
+Also, beware of hidden caffeine like the kind found in chocolate and soda.
 Yes, that little piece of dark chocolate you had to quench your sugar craving could be the root of your tossing and turning!

 You may think a glass of wine will help you unwind, but it can actually disrupt your sleep cycle.
 You may fall asleep faster, but you’re likely to find yourself unable to stay asleep—and end up with a headache in the morning.
 Make sure you drink enough water to balance out the effects of alcohol.